Copper Pot 2022

 Pinot noir has always played a role in our work in wine and it is a grape that we are very passionate about.
 We try to be as precise as possible when we pick the grapes, allowing for a generous fruit maturity without losing the freshness and tension that we love in the wines.

 Our winemaking is as minimal as possible.
 All our ferments take place using wild yeasts, and we don’t use any additives (other than minimal SO2 at crush and during maturation).
 40-60% of whole clusters are used in the fermentation to bring a natural structure and savouriness to the wines.
-Extraction is kept very gentle using a combination of pump-overs and punchdowns, and the wines spend about 30 days on skins in total to allow a gentle evolution of their structure.
+Extraction is kept very gentle using a combination of pump-overs and punchdowns, and the wines spend 30-45 days on skins in total to allow a gentle evolution of their structure.